Geology of Pluto: Soft-ice plains and glaciers

 Sputnik Planitia appears to be composed of ices more volatile, softer and more dense than the water-ice bedrock of Pluto, including nitrogen, carbon monoxide and solid methane.
 A polygonal convection cell structure is visible over much of the planitia.
 No craters have been found, indicating that its surface must be less than 10 million years old.
 A number of mechanisms are proposed to explain the absence of craters, including cryovolcanism (volcanoes erupting volatiles instead of magma), convective overturn, and viscous relaxation – processes that would erase negative topography.
 Glaciers of what is probably solid nitrogen can be seen flowing from the planitia into adjacent depressions and craters.
 Nitrogen from the plain appears to have been carried via the atmosphere and deposited in a thin layer of ice on uplands to the east and south of the plain, forming the large bright eastern lobe of Tombaugh Regio.
 Glaciers appear to be flowing back into the planitia through valleys from these eastern highlands.

 Water-ice mountains

 Mountains several kilometres high occur along the southwestern and southern edges of Sputnik Planitia.
 Water ice is the only ice detected on Pluto that is strong enough at Plutonian temperatures to support such heights.

 Ancient cratered terrain

-Cthulhu Regio and other dark areas have many craters and signatures of solid methane.
+Belton Regio and other dark areas have many craters and signatures of solid methane.
 The dark red color is thought to be due to tholins falling out of Pluto's atmosphere.